‘AGT’ Judge Gabrielle Union Stuns In A Skimpy Black Bikini While Cuddling Up To Dwyane Wade

 America’s Got Talent judge Gabrielle Union is flashing some skin while cuddling up to her husband, athlete Dwyane Wade, as they continue their sunny vacation together.
-The loved-up couple proved to fans that they’re more in love than ever as they celebrated their fifth wedding anniversary in a new snap that showed them in the water while also on the water.
+The loved-up couple proved to fans that they’re more in love than ever as they celebrated their fifth wedding anniversary in a new snap that showed them in the water.

-A sweet new photo posted to Gabrielle’s Instagram account on September 3 had her in the swimming pool with her man on what appeared to be a luxury yacht with the stunning coastline behind them.
+A sweet new photo posted to Gabrielle’s Instagram account on September 3 showed her in the swimming pool with her man on what appeared to be a luxury yacht with the stunning coastline behind them.

-Union and Wade – who married back on August 30, 2014 – showed off their big smiles to the camera as they shared a cuddle in the water, with the gorgeous Being Mary Jane actress sitting in front of her man as he wrapped his arms around her waist.
+Gabrielle and Dwyane – who married back on August 30, 2014 – showed off their big smiles to the camera as they shared a cuddle in the water, with the gorgeous Being Mary Jane actress sitting in front of her man as he wrapped his arms around her waist.

-Looking years younger than her actual age of 46-years-old, the star was showing off her fit and toned figure in a black one-shoulder bikini with a gold ring across the chest while Dwyane posed shirtless in his swim shorts.
+Looking years younger than her actual age of 46 years old, the star was showing off her fit and toned figure in a black one-shoulder bikini with a gold ring across the chest while Dwyane posed shirtless in his swim shorts.

-Union kept her eyes protected from the beating down sun with a pair of round sunglasses with gold frames and rocked her hair in braids as she smiled from ear to ear while enjoying the water in her man’s arms.
+Gabrielle kept her eyes protected from the beating sun with a pair of round sunglasses with gold frames and rocked her hair in braids as she smiled from ear to ear.

-The snap was one of a triple upload from the new AGT judge, as the photos she shared with her 13.8 million followers also included a look at the couple from another angle as well as another snap showing Wade giving Union a piggyback in the water.
+The snap was one of a triple upload from the new AGT judge, as the photos she shared with her 13.8 million followers also included a look at the couple from another angle as well as another snap showing Dwyane giving Gabrielle a piggyback in the water.

 She didn’t reveal their exact location in the caption (though they were recently spotted spending some time in St Tropez), but did use the hashtags #WadeWorldTour2019 and #AnniversaryAntics.